 Key strategies are direct communication, flexible scheduling and opportunities for part timers to take on more responsibilities or move into full time roles.
 These help not only job satisfaction but also productivity and business efficiency.

 Having a mixed workforce of full time equivalent employees and part time employees allows businesses to respond to changing demands and provide growth opportunities for all employees including full time and part time equivalents.
+To support such dynamic teams, especially in remote or hybrid environments, these top remote collaboration tools can help maintain productivity and streamline communication.

 Summary